NexTre-dev/retro-gadgets-docs/en/docs/modules/misc/VideoChip.md

 Draws a render buffer (supposedly coming from **Webcam** component) at the desired position, width and height.

-# `PixelData`
+# PixelData
 ⚠️ **This feature is new and undocumented as of Retro Gadgets 0.1.5, things might change in the future.**

-PixelData is a buffer you can draw to, similar to the VideoChip itself.
+`PixelData` are buffers you can draw to, similar to the VideoChip itself.
 As PixelData lives entirely in Lua, draw calls on it (such as `SetPixel`) are much faster the same call on the VideoChip.
 You can later draw the entire PixelData to a VideoChip at once.

 ## Properties